-- You might have heard clients complaining about ending up with 80% of their functionalities custom developed instead of the promised 20%.
+- You might have heard clients complaining about ending up with 80% of their functionalities custom-developed instead of the promised 20%.

-- Or you might had the experience of inheriting an under-performing solution that has no available documentation anywhere that can describe how they were developed (or even why)
+- Or you might have had the experience of inheriting an under-performing solution that has no available documentation anywhere that can describe how they were developed (or even why)

 - Governor limits anyone?

-Salesforce has promoted the concept of a Center of Excellence (CoE) for years as part of the overall governance body.
-However, different interpretations can lead to different implementations and expectations
+For years, Salesforce has promoted the concept of a Center of Excellence (CoE) as part of the overall governance body.
+However, different interpretations can lead to different implementations and expectations.

 - The different interpretations can lead to different implementations and expectations.
 Which would usually lead to frustration when their targets are not met